Practical Experience with Stable Set and Coloring Relaxations: Computational Study

-The results for the near-regular graphs are presented in Table~\ref{table_1}.
-The first columns of Table~\ref{table_1} provide general information about the instances, including the name of the instance, the number of vertices $n$, the number of edges $m$, the value of $\alpha(G)$ as given in \cite{Gaar2020}, and the value of the Lovász theta function $\vartheta(G)$.
-Next, we report the computed bounds BOUND 1 and BOUND 2, along with the bounds GR from~\cite{Gaar2020}.
-For each instance, the best-computed bound on $\alpha(G)$ is highlighted in bold.
-Additionally, if BOUND 2 yields a better integer bound on $\alpha(G)$ than bound GR, the corresponding cell is shaded in gray.
-Finally, we present the computational times (time) required for the computation of bounds BOUND 1 and BOUND 2, as well as the times for the computation of the GR bound, as reported in \cite{Gaar2020}.
+The results for this first set of experiments are presented in Table~\ref{table_1}.
+The first columns of Table~\ref{table_1} provide general information about the instances, including the name of the instance, the number of vertices~$n$, the number of edges~$m$, the value of~$\alpha(G)$ as given in \cite{Gaa:20}, and the value of the Lovász theta function~$\vartheta(G)$.
+Next, we report the computed bounds BOUND 1 and BOUND 2, along with the bounds GR from~\cite{Gaa:20}.
+For each instance, the best computed bound on~$\alpha(G)$ is highlighted in bold.
+Additionally, if BOUND 2 yields a better integer bound on~$\alpha(G)$ than bound GR, the corresponding cell is shaded in gray.
+Finally, we present the computational times (time) required for the computation of bounds BOUND 1 and BOUND 2, as well as the times for the computation of the GR bound, as reported in \cite{Gaa:20}.

-From the results for near-regular graphs presented in Table~\ref{table_1}, it is evident that BOUND 2 provides significantly tighter estimates on $\alpha(G)$ compared to BOUND 1 across all tested instances.
-Notably, BOUND 2 outperforms BOUND 1 by at least one integer for every instance considered.
-Interestingly, despite this increased accuracy, BOUND 2 maintains a generally low computational cost.
+From the results for near-regular graphs presented in Table~\ref{table_1}, it is evident that BOUND 2 provides significantly tighter estimates on~$\alpha(G)$ compared to BOUND 1 across all tested instances.
+Notably, BOUND 2 outperforms BOUND 1 by at least one integer for every instance considered, while maintaining a generally low computational cost.
 Additionally, BOUND 2 frequently outperforms the GR bound, delivering better bounds in six out of seven cases.
-Even when BOUND 2 and the GR bound are equal, both bounds yield the same integer upper bound, which coincides with $\alpha(G)$.
+Even when BOUND 2 and the GR bound are equal, both bounds yield the same integer upper bound, which coincides with~$\alpha(G)$.
 Furthermore, BOUND 2 is more computationally efficient than the GR method, making it a strong choice for improving upper bounds on the stability number of near-regular graphs.